davidinfosec/Reddit-Post-to-UVDesk-Ticket/README.md

 # Home IT Ticketing System using Reddit posts

 This Python script automates the creation of IT support tickets from Reddit posts in the /r/techsupport subreddit.
-It fetches posts from a specified RSS feed and creates tickets for each post in an external ticketing system.
+It fetches posts from a specified RSS feed and creates tickets for each post in an external ticketing system, UVDesk.

 ## Features